 There’s no right or wrong.

-But one thing you can’t question is the roles of calories in fat loss.
+But one thing you can’t question is the role of calories in fat loss.
 You can’t lose body fat if you’re not in an energy deficit.

-A calorie deficit happens when you consume fewer calories than your body needs for basic functions such as digestion, breathing, blood flow, movement and of course exercise.
-Swing the pendulum in favor of a deficit and the laws of thermodynamics dictates you’ll lose fat.
+A calorie deficit happens when you consume fewer calories than your body needs for essential functions such as digestion, breathing, blood flow, movement, and exercise.
+Swing the pendulum in favour of a deficit and the laws of thermodynamics dictate you’ll lose fat.

-In a perfect world that somewhere would be from your triglyceride cells – the ones full of fatty goodness.
-Trigger these and the fat will melt from your physique.
+In a perfect world, “somewhere” would be from your triglyceride cells, full of fatty goodness.
+Trigger these, and the fat will melt from your physique.

 The process of cutting fat without losing muscle mass is called body recomposition.
-It’s the holy grail of fitness as it allows you to shred down to single digit body fat while keeping the muscle mass you’ve worked hard to cultivate.
+It’s the holy grail of fitness as it allows you to shred down to a single-digit body fat percentage while keeping the muscle mass you’ve worked hard to cultivate.

-With the right diet and training plan you can target excess fat while simultaneously maintaining (and in some cases even significantly boost) lean muscle mass.
+With the proper diet and training plan, you can target excess fat while simultaneously maintaining (and in some cases even significantly boosting) lean muscle mass.

-Body recomposition is easier for some people than others though.
+Body recomposition is easier for some people than others.

-If you’re already super-lean and don’t carry much muscle mass, you’ll find it difficult to cut fat not muscle.
-Likewise, if you’re well-trained and hit the gym on a regular basis, you’re probably already pushing the boundaries of tolerable limits for the muscle mass you carry.
+If you’re already super-lean and don’t carry much muscle mass, you’ll find it challenging to cut fat, not muscle.
+Likewise, if you’re well-trained and hit the gym regularly, you’re probably already pushing the boundaries of tolerable limits for the muscle mass you carry.

-Now you know that cutting fat not muscle is completely possible, all that’s left to do is look at how.
+Now you know that cutting fat, not muscle is entirely possible.
+All that’s left to do is look at how.

-It might sound too good to be true, but with the right diet and training program you can transform your physique from muscular but fluffy, to lean and strong.
+It might sound too good to be true, but you can transform your physique from muscular but fluffy to lean and strong with the proper diet and training program.

 A calorie deficit is essential for fat loss.